johannescarter/html-stickfighter/README.md

-# html-stickfighter
+# JohannesCarters HTML Stickfighter
-A Stickfighter build with pure HTML, CSS and maybe some JavaScript
+A Stickfighter build with pure HTML, CSS and maybe some JavaScript.